Puerto Rico campaign: First skirmish

 Gloucester was the first ship to set anchor in the Bay of Guánica.
-Twenty-eight sailors and Marines, under the command of Lieutenants H. P. Huse and Wood, departed from the ship on rafts and landed on the beach.
-The Marines lowered the Spanish flag from the beach flagpole and replaced it with the American flag.
+Twenty-eight sailors and marines, under the command of lieutenants H. P. Huse and Wood, departed from the ship on rafts and landed on the beach.
+The marines lowered the Spanish flag from a beach flagpole and replaced it with the American flag.
 They then proceeded to set up a machine gun nest and placed barbed wire around their perimeter.
-The first land skirmish in Puerto Rico between the Puerto Rican militia and the American forces occurred when Lt.
-Méndez López and his men attacked and opened fire on the Americans.
+The first land skirmish in Puerto Rico between the Puerto Rican militia and the American forces occurred when Lieutenant Méndez López and his men attacked and opened fire on the Americans.
 During the small battle which followed, the Americans returned fire with their machine gun and Gloucester began to bombard the Spanish position.
-Lt.
-Méndez López and three of his men were wounded and the militia unit was forced to retreat to the town of Yauco.
+Lieutenant Méndez López and three of his men were wounded and the militia unit was forced to retreat to the town of Yauco.

 Invasion

 After the skirmish was over, men from Lampasas landed on the beach to secure the area and to build a landing dock.
-3,300 American soldiers under the command of General Miles landed.
-The units that landed were the 6th Volunteer Regiments of Illinois and Massachusetts, an Artillery battalion, five battery companies, two engineer companies and a medical unit.
-The men who had not abandoned the barrio of Guanica swore allegiance to the United States.
-Garretson named Agustín Barrenechea mayor of Guanica and Simón Mejil the chief of police.
+Three thousand and three-hundred American soldiers under the command of General Miles landed.
+The units that landed were the 6th Volunteer Regiments of Illinois and Massachusetts, an artillery battalion, five battery companies, two engineer companies and a medical unit.
+The men who had not abandoned the settlement of Guánica swore allegiance to the United States.
+Garretson named Agustín Barrenechea as Mayor of Guánica and Simón Mejil the chief of police.
 On the afternoon of the 25th, Garretson left Guánica with seven companies of the 6th Massachusetts and one company of the 6th Illinois and headed towards Yauco.

-Secretary of War Russell A. Alger learned about the landing at Guanica the next day when he read an Associated Press report in a local Washington, D.C. newspaper.
+Secretary of War Russell A. Alger learned about the landing at Guánica the next day when he read an Associated Press report in a local Washington, D.C., newspaper.
 The War Department had ordered Miles to invade Puerto Rico by way of San Juan and therefore Alger was completely surprised with the report.
 Miles would have been subject to disciplinary actions had the invasion not gone so smoothly.
 Alger received the following cable from Miles three days after the invasion: "Spanish troops are retreating from southern part of Puerto Rico.
 This is a prosperous and beautiful country.
 The Army will soon be in mountain region.
 Weather delightful; troops in the best of health and spirit.
 Anticipate no insurmountable obstacles in future results.
 Results thus far have been accomplished without loss of a single life.